Blepharitis refers to the inflammation of the eyelid and is divided into 2 categories:

 2. Omega 3 supplements especially the high dose supplements which are particularly useful for reducing associated inflammation.

-3. Steroid drops may be added, but need to be done under supervision of a health care professional.
+3. Steroid drops may be added, but need to be done under the supervision of a health care professional.